pacroy/bookstack-backup/README.md

 | STORAGE_ACCOUNT_NAME  | Azure storage account name for storing backup files               |
 | WIKI_NAMESPACE        | Kubernetes namespace containing bookstack release                 |

-### GitHub Actions Usage - Backup

-The `Backup` workflow is configured to run every Sunday's 0:00.
-You can manually run it at anytime you want.
+3. The `Backup` workflow is configured to run every Sunday's 0:00.
+You can also manually run it at anytime you want.